TheWonderfulLizardOfOz/DnD-Bot/README.md

 A dnd bot for character creation, currently can only generate a random background.

+Requires Discord.py library, and SQL software to edit database directly.

 # Extensions:

 **cogs.owner** - Extension contains commands that can only be executed by server owner

+**cogs.background** - Extension allows for creation of a character's background

-**cogs.backstories** - Extension allows for creation of a character's background
+**cogs.randomBackground** - Extension allows for creation of a character's background using features from all backgrounds

 # Commands:

-**!createBackstory** - Creates a randomly generated background uning DnD 5e basic rules backgrounds (so far - will add more when main features are done, only basic rules for now to test features)
+**!createBackstory** - Creates a randomly generated background using DnD 5e basic rules backgrounds (so far - will add more when main features are done, only basic rules for now to test features)

+**!randomBackstory** - Creates a randomly generated background from different backgrouns using DnD 5e basic rule, a bit more fun but backgrounds might be inconsistent

 **!load [extension_name]** - Loads an extension, can only be executed by server owner